 There are a number of available tools for discovering which of your backlinks are toxic.
-SEMrush, which we use, recently introduced a beta Backlink Audit tool.
+SEMrush has a Backlink Audit tool.

 SEMrush collects its own data, but it can pull a more comprehensive set of backlinks if it’s connected to Google Search Console.
 Connecting to Google Search Console is an easy process.

 SEMrush’s tool ranks the toxicity of backlinks on a scale of 1 to 100.
 SEMrush considers backlinks with a Toxic Score between 0 and 44 to be Non Toxic.
 A score of 45 to 59 is Potentially Toxic.
 60 and over is Toxic.

 If you can reach the webmaster of a site with one or more toxic backlinks to your site, contacting that site’s webmaster and requesting removal of the links is generally recommended as first level of remediation.

 For many sites, reaching the webmaster is an impossible proposition.
 In that case, you can export a file of selected toxic backlinks and then submit the file to the Google Disavow Tool.

 Google is cautionary about using the disavow tool and recommends “that you disavow backlinks only if you believe you have a considerable number of spammy, artificial, or low-quality links pointing to your site, and if you are confident that the links are causing issues for you.”